markuspetzke/VoiceToText/README.md

 # VoiceToText
 Speak now to the real Lele.
-He is smart, beutiful and the best.
+He is smart, beautiful and the best.
 Only Today you can get one for free. come catch it now.